HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 Caching is a technique that enables the reuse of previously downloaded content.
 Over the past decade...

+Why do we cache?
+What's the benefit?

+The three main pillars of caching web content are:
+- Cache as much as you can
+- Cache for as long as you can
+- Cache as close to end users as you can

 ## CDN Cache adoption